maciejklim/maciejklim.github.io/content/posts/mitigation-winverifytrustsignature/index.md

 ---
 title: "CVE 2013-3900: WinVerifyTrust Signature Validation"
 date: "2025-05-09"
 summary: "When signature validation is lax, detection breaks.
-See what defenders must do to close that gap"
+See what defenders must do to close that gap."
 categories:
     - Mitigation
     - Blue Team